VU-BEAM-Lab/ADMIRE/README.md

-params.processor_type = 'GPU'; % This is set to 'GPU' because we want to use the GPU implementation of ADMIRE params.data_type = 'Verasonics RF Buffer'; % This is set to 'Verasonics RF Buffer' because the data is of type int16 and in the form Buffer Rows x Total Elements On Transducer x Frames params.t0 = 1; % This is set to 1 because the first depth sample corresponds to a depth of 0 params.c = 1540; % This is set to 1540 because this was the speed of sound that was used in Field II params.num_buffer_rows = 0; % This parameter does not matter due to the fact that params.data_type = 'Reshaped', so it is just set to a random number params.num_depths = 2000; % This is set to 2000 because this is the number of depth samples after params.t0 is accounted for (params.t0 is just 1 in this case) params.num_elements = 128; % This is set to 128 because this is how many elements there are per beam
+params.processor_type = 'GPU'; % This is set to 'GPU' because we want to use the GPU implementation of ADMIRE params.data_type = 'Verasonics RF Buffer'; % This is set to 'Verasonics RF Buffer' because the data is of type int16 and in the form Buffer Rows x Total Elements On Transducer x Frames params.t0 = 1; % This is set to 1 because the first depth sample corresponds to a depth of 0 params.c = 1540; % This is set to 1540 because we want to use this as the speed of sound in the medium params.num_buffer_rows = 0; % This parameter does not matter due to the fact that params.data_type = 'Reshaped', so it is just set to a random number params.num_depths = 2000; % This is set to 2000 because this is the number of depth samples after params.t0 is accounted for (params.t0 is just 1 in this case) params.num_elements = 128; % This is set to 128 because this is how many elements there are per beam